 Mandate & History of the Company

-The company was created in 2007.
-Hearing of the terrible murders in Medicine Hat, Alberta, in 2006, when a twelve year old girl and her twenty-three year old boyfriend fatally stabbed her parents and eight year old brother, the emerging company set out to research the events of the murders and create a piece of theatre about them.
-The subsequent play, “Castle In The Sky”, was workshopped in Victoria, 2011, and given a staged reading at Intrepid Theatre’s You Show.
-This was followed by the festival premiere of the play at Sage Theatre’s Ignite Festival and a subsequent provincial tour, including Medicine Hat.
-By all accounts the play was the hit of the festival.
-In April, 2016, the play received its professional premiere over a week-long run.
-Finally, "Castle in the Sky" was presented by Castlereigh and performed at the Belfry Theatre Studio.
-Directed by Britt Small (Atomic Vaudeville) the play was well-received and reviewed.
+The company was created in created in 2007 by Francesca Albright and Jude Thaddeus Allen.
+Hearing of the terrible murders in Medicine Hat, Alberta, in 2006, when a twelve year old girl and her twenty-three year old boyfriend fatally stabbed her parents and six year old brother, the emerging company set out to research the events of the murders and create a piece of documentary theatre.
+The subsequent play, “Castle In The Sky”, was workshopped in Victoria in 2011 and given as part of Intrepid Theatre's You Show.
+This was soon followed by its festival premiere at Sage Theatre's Ignite Festival (Calgary) and was the most well-attended performance in the festival's history.
+A subsequent provincial tour followed including the city of Medicine Hat.

 We have also learned that audiences hunger for true stories that resonate within their own lives while shedding light on difficult topics.